 The gold background has a shimmering effect at most times of the day and this is because the tesserae were set with the free hand of a well practiced artist- craftsman who tilted the metallic faces slightly downward.
 The intention was certainly to reflect light to the eye of the spectator, but the setting of the surfaces at angles ranging from 9 to 26 degrees from the perpendicular does not indicate any attempt to compute an exact angle of reflection for viewing the lunette from an optimum distance.
 The mean of the angles of the majority, which are between 9 to 15 degrees, does indeed give the best result for an observer standing beneath the opposite doorway, which, in this case, within the narrow limits of the narthex, is the only position from which the lunette can be seen at all well.

-This text is from Further Observations on the Narthex Mosaic in St. Sophia at Istanbul Author: Ernest J. W. Hawkins
+This descriptive text on the mosaic above is from Further Observations on the Narthex Mosaic in St. Sophia at Istanbul Author: Ernest J. W. Hawkins